 Q: When will the next Golden City title come out?

-A: The next title, After the War, will be a novella featuring Alejandro Ferreira set in 1920.
-I’m hoping to have it out this summer, but getting formatting and a cover is a time-consuming process.
+A: The next title, The Truth Undiscovered, will be a set of novellas featuring the four characters Miguel Gaspar, The Lady, Gabriel Anjos, and Nadezhda Vladimirova.
+Set in 1901, this series features the initial meetings of those fours and their solving their first case in the countryside near Lisboa.
+I’m hoping to have it completed by next summer.
 My Patreon Patrons are getting to read it in installments, so if you’re champing at the bit, you can go over there and join up for as low as $1 per month.

 Q: What exactly is this Patreon thingy?

 A: My Patreon is a way for people to help me get more work published by paying me as little as $1 per month.
 In return, I currently give my Patrons access to chapters of work that’s unpublished that non-Patrons don’t get.